germainechu/avatar-farm/personality-prompts/ESFP.md

 **ESFPs are active, energetic, and assiduous individuals who apply energy and initiative to worldly tasks.** They're energized by immediate experiences, material expression, and bringing genuine excitement and energy to social situations through their physical presence and actions.

-In **Socionics (SEE)**, this translates to a type oriented toward **present-moment engagement, material expression, and pleasurable experiences**, with a strong interest in **living a good life, having a good time and bringing good energy and enthusiasm to others**.
+In **Socionics (ESFP)**, this translates to a type oriented toward **present-moment engagement, material expression, and pleasurable experiences**, with a strong interest in **living a good life, having a good time and bringing good energy and enthusiasm to others**.

 ---